 The simple single 2 way button on the Xiaomi Mi Robot Vacuum Cleaner only shows the main power switch and a “Go to Home” button.

-Flipping the Xiaomi Mi Robot Vacuum Cleaner around, below shows the simple looking yet sophisticated mechanisms.
-Xiaomi Mi Robot Vacuum Cleaner went for the single brush design instead of dual brushes on the LG Hom-Bot.
-The roller brush and wheels design look strangely similar to those on the Neato XV-21 and the LG Hom-Bot.
-The Xiaomi Mi Robot Vacuum Cleaner also contains various sensors including cliff sensor, accelerometer, drop sensor and speed meter.
-These will help the Xiaomi Mi Robot Vacuum Cleaner determine if it’s going to fall off a step or if it’s venturing into some areas it’s not suppose to go to.
+Flipping the Xiaomi Mi Robot Vacuum Cleaner around below shows the simple-looking yet sophisticated mechanisms.
+Xiaomi Mi Robot Vacuum Cleaner went for the single brush design instead of dual brushes on the LG Hom-Bot Robotic Vacuum Cleaner.
+The roller brush and wheels design look strangely similar to those on the Neato XV-21 and the LG Hom-Bot Robotic Vacuum Cleaner.
+The Xiaomi Mi Robot Vacuum Cleaner also contains various sensors including a cliff sensor, accelerometer, drop sensor, and speed meter.
+These will help the Xiaomi Mi Robot Vacuum Cleaner determine if it’s going to fall off a step or if it’s venturing into some areas it’s not supposed to go to.

 For the main dust box, once again it’s a simple design with a replaceable filter and a washable container.

-For the base charging station, the design looks exactly like that for Neato XV-21 with 2 charging bar in the front and the whole power unit behind complete with the coiling feature for the excess power cords.
+For the base charging station, the design looks exactly like that for Neato XV-21 with 2 charging bars in the front and the whole power unit behind complete with the coiling feature for the excess power cords.
 The base charging station is light yet stable enough such that it would not shift around when the Xiaomi Mi Robot Vacuum Cleaner approaches it for charging.
-This is important as I faced the issues of the LG Hom-Bot‘s base station moving out from its position whenever the LG Hom-Bot moves to contact itself with its base charging station.
+This is important as I faced the issues of the LG Hom-Bot Robotic Vacuum Cleaner‘s base station moving out from its position whenever the LG Hom-Bot Robotic Vacuum Cleaner moves to contact itself with its base charging station.